rilianx/Research/docs/CLP Practical Constraints (Williams, Juan).md

 **Block Generator (2):**
 - [ ] Include variable for indicating the weights supported by blocks.
 - [ ] When vertical blocks are generated: **maximize the weight supported by the resulting block**: minimum between the upper box supported weight and the lower box supported weight minus the weight of the upper block.
-- [ ] When vertical blocks are generated: Compute the contact surface of both blocks, verify the corresponding constraint.
+- [ ] Compute the contact surface of both blocks, verifying the stability constraints (vertical and horizontal).

 **Selecting location of the next block (3)**
 - [X] Place the block in front or above the already placed blocks.
 Back and bottom locations are preferred.